brandock/Threeno/README.md

 - **Through-hole Focus**: Use PTH parts wherever possible to keep things accessible.
 (HopeRF radios are technically SMD, but easily hand-soldered.)
 - **Proven Components**: Include parts and patterns from designs by JeeLabs, Low Power Labs, OpenEnergyMonitor, and TinyTx—such as the MCP1702 regulator and the multi-transceiver RFM footprint.
 - **Stock Arduino Tooling**: Use standard Arduino board managers—no Threeno-specific tools required.
 ATmega328P boards use the built-in Uno target; AVR128DB28 and ATtiny84 boards use Spence Konde’s DxCore and ATTinyCore.
 - **Onboard Radios**: Including the HopeRF transceivers on the board makes prototyping wireless sensors a lot easier.
 These parts are somewhat notoriously difficult to breadboard, so having it soldered on in a proven way takes the guess work out of that part of your prototype.
-Other boards, such as Felix Russo's Moteino, also take this approach in compact and polished designs.
+Other boards, such as Felix Rusu's Moteino, also take this approach in compact and polished designs.

 ## Ecosystem